 The first few miles are easy but once your reach Shadow Canyon, it’s a very steep climb of 1,800 feet in just 1.1 miles to reach the saddle between South Boulder Peak and Bear Mountain.
 From the saddle its 0.3 miles to each peak.
 The easier peak is South Boulder but they are both very doable.

 If you do Bear Peak second, then you can return via Fern Canyon.
-All told be prepared to hike 5-6 hours.
-Fortunately the views of the city and the mountains in the west make the tough climb worthwhile.
+All told be prepared to hike 5 to 6 hours.
+Fortunately the views of Boulder and the mountains in the west make the tough climb worthwhile.